Development and Application of a ReaxFF Reactive Force Field for Ni-Doped MoS$_2$: Methods

 \subsection{ReaxFF Force Field and Parameterization}

-ReaxFF is a reactive empirical force field based on bond order and bond distance that originally was developed for hydrocarbons.~\cite{vanDuin2001} Over the years, many different parameters have been developed for various chemical systems.
+ReaxFF is a reactive empirical force field based on bond order and atomic distances that originally was developed for hydrocarbons.~\cite{vanDuin2001} Over the years, many different parameter sets have been developed for various chemical systems.
 ReaxFF accounts for the contributions of various partial energy terms that enable ReaxFF to accurately model covalent and ionic bonds as well as non-bonded interactions.
 The total energy in the force field is the sum of the bond energy, over-coordination and under-coordination energy corrections, angle strain, torsion energy, torsion conjugation, van der Waals, and Coulomb energies.
 A detailed explanation of all terms can be found in the original ReaxFF article.~\cite{vanDuin2001}

 We started from two different parameter sets that were previously developed for S/Mo interactions, one reported in 2017~\cite{Ostadhossein2017} and the other reported in 2022.~\cite{ponomarev2022ReaxFF-MoS2-new} The 2017 potential was developed specifically for single-layer $\mathrm{MoS_2}$, with a focus on its mechanical response with and without vacancies, and included parameters to model interactions between $\mathrm{MoS_2}$ and oxygen.
 Then, the 2022 potential was developed by modifying the Mo/S parameters in the 2017 potential to better capture crystallization of $\mathrm{MoS_2}$ in bilayer and bulk form.
-We introduced Ni parameters for both the 2017 and the 2022 force fields, starting with Ni/Mo~\cite{vasenkov2012Ni-Mo} and Ni/S~\cite{chen2010Ni-S} parameters reported in previous studies.
-Since this study uses bulk DFT training data, and has an application focus on deposition of crystalline $\mathrm{MoS_2}$, we report the results for the new potential based on the 2022 parameters in the main text.
-However, results for the potential based on the 2017 force field as well as both potential files are available as supporting information.
+We introduced Ni parameters for both the 2017 and the 2022 force fields.
+The Ni metal parameter set employed in this work is the same as that of Ni/Mo force field\cite{vasenkov2012Ni-Mo}.
+The Ni metal force field, including Ni atom parameters (1-body parameters) and Ni-Ni interactions, was originally developed for Ni-catalyzed hydrocarbon chemistry\cite{Mueller2010}.
+The Ni parameter set was trained against DFT data for the 2017 potential on the equations of states of various crystal phases (fcc, bcc, diamond, A15 and sc), their cohesive energies, and the surface energies for Ni(111) and Ni(100) surfaces.
+Since the newer study~\cite{ponomarev2022ReaxFF-MoS2-new} used bulk $\mathrm{MoS_2}$ DFT training data and was demonstrated for crystallization of $\mathrm{MoS_2}$, which is closer to our goal of simulating deposition, we report the results for the new potential based on the 2022 parameters in the main text.
+However, comparisons of the training results with the DFT data for the potential based on the 2017 force field (including Ni/S and Mo/Ni training results in Figs. S1-4 and Table S1) as well as both potential files are available as Supporting Information.

 Our force field was trained against the DFT data by optimizing the parameters specifically for Mo-S-Ni, S-Mo-Ni, and S-Ni-Mo valence angles.
 Other parameters, such as those for Ni-S and Mo-Ni bonds, remained fixed to literature values.
 The bond angle parameters were the equilibrium angle, first and second force constants, undercoordination parameter, and energy/bond order.
 The process of parameterization included calculating the potential energy of each structure ($E^{\rm ReaxFF}$) which was then compared to the energy obtained from DFT for the same structure ($E^{\rm DFT}$).
 A weighted error was calculated as: